nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

         maxResults: 5,
         outputVariable: 'annotations'
     });

     var annotations = ctx.annotations;
-    if (annotations === undefined || annotations.length === 0) return;
+    if (annotations === undefined || annotations.length === 0) {
+        return;
+    }
     var textAndLabels = annotations[0];
     // build tag list
     var labels = textAndLabels.getClassificationLabels();
     if (labels !== undefined && labels !== null && labels.length > 0) {
         var tags = [];
         for (var i = 0; i < labels.length; i++) {
-            tags.push(labels[i].getText().replace(/\s/g, '+'));
+            var label = labels[i];
+            var tag = label.getText();
+            if (tag ===undefined || tag ===null) {
+                continue;
             }
-        input = Services.TagDocument(input, {
-            'tags': tags
-        });
+            tags.push(tag.replace(/[^A-Z0-9]+/ig,'+'));
         }
+        input = Services.TagDocument(input, {'tags': tags});
+    }
     input = Document.Save(input, {});
     return input;
 }
 ```

+#### Listeners and Events
+When using the _default_ implementation, Nuxeo Vision sends events once the processing is done:
+* After handing a picytire, it sends the `visionOnImageDone` event
+* After processing a video (actually, the video storyboard), it sends the `visionOnVideoDone` event

+Listening to these events is a good way to process your own business logic when it depends on the result of the tagging: you are then sure it was processed with no error.
+If an error occured during the call to the service, these events are not fired and server.lg will contain the error stack.

+These events are not sent if automatic processing had been disabled, and they are not sent by the `VisionOp` operation.
+If you change the behavior, you may want to send the events (this depends on your configuraiton)

 &nbsp;

 ## Google Vision and AWS Rekognition API Limitations

 * Google Vision API has some known and documented [limitations](https://cloud.google.com/vision/docs/supported-files) you should be aware of.
 And should also regularly check Google Vision API documentation for changes.
-For example, at the time the API was first released, the maximum size for an image was 4MB.
-As of December 2018 it is now 20MB.
-Also, the first version did no support TIFF, it supports it as of December 2018, etc.
+For example, at the time the API was first released, TIFF was not supported.
+It supports it as of December 2018, etc.

-* Amazon Rekognition doesn't provide text-recognition services (OCR)
+* Amazon Rekognition doesn't provide text-recognition services (OCR). nuxeo-vision implements only _labels detection_ and _safe search_.

 Also, as these are cloud services, these limitations evolve, change, maybe depending on a subscription, etc.